rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/VsphereVcenter.md

   - Is HotAdd enabled for this on-prem vCenter.
 - connectionStatus: RefreshableObjectConnectionStatus
   - Connection status for this vCenter Server.
+- isStandaloneHost: System.Boolean
+  - Specifies whether this entity is a standalone host.
 - conflictResolutionAuthz: VcenterSummaryConflictResolutionAuthz
 - descendantConnection: VsphereVcenterDescendantTypeConnection
   - List of descendants.